READ N TRY

 Device shows count of particles of different sizes

-I got a M5Stack PM2.5 Air Quality Kit that is based on the ESP32 micro-controller and a sensor (PMSA003) from Plantower.
-This device can measure 0.3, 0.5, 1.0, 2.5, 5, and 10 microns (micro meters).
+I got a M5Stack PM2.5 Air Quality Kit that is based on the ESP32 microcontroller and a sensor (PMSA003) from Plantower.
+This device can measure 0.3, 0.5, 1.0, 2.5, 5, and 10 microns (micrometers).
 It can be used to monitor the air quality as is or can be programmed using Arduino (or other platforms) to extend its functionality.

-Some other sensors are available for DIY integrations with various micro-controllers.
+Some other sensors are available for DIY integrations with various microcontrollers.

-I think it is important to be mindful about indoor/outdoor air quality, to avoid going outside during bad days, and to ventilate homes during good days.
+I think it is important to be mindful of indoor/outdoor air quality, to avoid going outside during bad days, and to ventilate homes during good days.
 Stay safe.
 Search about air pollution online to learn more about the topic.
 I would recommend starting with this article: Why is PM2.5 often higher than PM10?

 Leave a Reply